-We carry a diverse range of products made of lots of different materials and having different colours and finishes.
-Each is manufactured to exacting UK and EU standards but there are some important quality and care details that we want our customers to be aware of before they make their purchase.
+We carry a diverse range of products made of many different materials and having different colours and finishes.
+Each is manufactured to exacting UK and EU standards, but there are some important quality and care details that we want our customers to be aware of before they make their purchase.

-This applies to silver, copper and gold coloured metal items - the latter two have a thick electroplating, which will not come off through the use of cleaning products.
+This advice applies to silver, copper and gold coloured solid metal items - the latter two have thick electroplating, which will not come off through the use of cleaning products.

 - Not suitable for outdoor use